RichardScottOZ/mineral-exploration-machine-learning/README.md

 * [GXPy](https://github.com/GeosoftInc/gxpy) -> Geosoft Python API
 * [EarthArxiv](https://github.com/eartharxiv/API/issues) -> Download papers from the preprint archive

-# Papers - Generally Not ML, or no Code/Data and sometimes no availability at all
-- Eventually will separate out into things that have data packages or not like NSW Zone studies.
-- However, if interested in an area you can often georeference a picture if nothing else as a rough guide.
-- Generally these are not reproducible - a few like the NSW prospectivity zone studies and NWQMP are with some work.
-- Occasional paper here may be listed above

 # Papers with Code
 ### NLP